MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 The following quality attributes have guided the architecture of Phase 1:

 ### 3.1 Extensibility
-- Add new ID formats or IAM providers with minimal code changes
+- Add new ID formats and IAM providers with minimal code changes

 ### 3.2 Configurability
 - Select ID generation or lending strategy at runtime/config level

 ### 3.3 Reliability
-- Ensure secure login, consistent ID generation, and predictable lending recommendations
+- Ensure secure login, consistent ID generation, and predictable lending recommendations as specified in the requirements
-- Support through unit, integration, and mutation tests
+- Support through unit, integration, mutation, and acceptance tests

 ---------------------------------------------------------------